Coffee has become a huge business and so it is of little surprise that it is now one of the leading commodities worldwide.

 We start our list with Brazil.

-Brazil is, quite simply, the largest coffee producer in the world.
+Brazil is, quite simply, the largest coffee producer in the world but there are much better origins to consider.
 For example, in 2016 it is thought that 2,595,000 metric tons of coffee beans were produced in Brazil alone.

 Interestingly, Brazil has been the highest producing country for coffee for over 150 years with 27,000 square km of land dedicated to growing the beans!